pdidev/tutorial/README.md

 ### Ex3.
 HDF5 through PDI

 In this exercise, the C code is the same as in ex2.
-No need to touch the C code here, modification of the YAML file (`ex3.yml`) should be enough.
+You only need to modify the YAML file (`ex3.yml`). should be enough.

 * Examine the YAML file, compile the code and run it.